 Please email your question to [email protected] and we’ll ensure it’s sent to the appropriate team member.

 Please refer to our Image Resource Guide for more information.
+Please note that images from the Gibbes Museum’s collection may not be used for personal use.

 Although Museum policy does not permit us to comment on the authenticity or value of works of art, we’re happy to give you a list of suggested appraisers that may be able to help.
 Contact [email protected] for more information.